Hackplayers/evil-winrm/README.md

 Ruby 2.3 or higher is needed.
 Some ruby gems are needed as well: `winrm >=2.3.2`, `winrm-fs >=1.3.2`, `stringio >=0.0.2` and `colorize >=0.8.1`.
 Depending of your installation method (3 availables) the installation of them could be required to be done manually.

+Another important requirement only used for Kerberos auth is to install the Kerberos package used for network authentication.
+For some Linux like Debian based (Kali, Parrot, etc.) it is called `krb5-user`.
+For BlackArch it is called `krb5` and probably it could be called in a different way for other Linux distributions.

 ## Installation & Quick Start (3 methods)

 ### Method 1.
 Installation directly as ruby gem (dependencies will be installed automatically on your system)